dsc-courses/dsc106-2025-wi/labs/lab06/index.md

 <img src="images/svg-circle.png" alt="" class="browser" data-url="http://localhost:5173/projects">

-We can add some CSS in the tag's `<style>` element to limit its size a bit and also add some spacing around it:
+We can add some CSS in the `<svg>` tag element to limit its size a bit and also add some spacing around it:

 ```css
 svg {